jsommers/switchyard/documentation/writing_a_program.rst

 Entirely depending on how the network device is configured, output from the above program might look like the following::

-    eth2 10:00:00:00:00:03 172.16.42.1 255.255.255.252
-    eth1 10:00:00:00:00:02 10.10.0.1 255.255.0.0
-    eth0 10:00:00:00:00:01 192.168.1.1 255.255.255.0
+    09:10:08 2016/12/17     INFO eth0 has ethaddr 10:00:00:00:00:01 and ipaddr 172.16.42.1/255.255.255.252 and is of type Unknown
+    09:10:08 2016/12/17     INFO eth1 has ethaddr 10:00:00:00:00:02 and ipaddr 10.10.0.1/255.255.0.0 and is of type Unknown
+    09:10:08 2016/12/17     INFO eth2 has ethaddr 10:00:00:00:00:03 and ipaddr 192.168.1.1/255.255.255.0 and is of type Unknown

-Note that there is *no ordering* to the list of interfaces returned.
+The above example code was run in the Switchyard *test* environment (see :ref:`runtest`); when a Switchyard program is run in test mode, all interfaces will show type ``Unknown``.
+Note also that there is *no inherent ordering* to the list of interfaces returned.

 There are a few convenience methods related to ``ports`` and ``interfaces``, which can be used to look up a particular interface given a name, IPv4 address, or Ethernet (MAC) address:

-.. py:method:: interface_by_name(name)

-   This method returns an ``Interface`` object given a string name of a interface.
+ * ``interface_by_name(name)``: This method returns an ``Interface`` object given a string name of a interface.
 An alias method ``port_by_name(name)`` also exists.

-   :param str name: The name of the device, e.g., "eth0"
-   :return: An ``Interface`` object or None if the name is invalid

-.. py:method:: interface_by_ipaddr(ipaddr)

-   This method returns an ``Interface`` object given an IP address configured on one of the interfaces.
+ * ``interface_by_ipaddr(ipaddr)``: This method returns an ``Interface`` object given an IP address configured on one of the interfaces.
 The IP address may be given as a string or as an IPv4Address object.
-An alias method ``port_by_ipaddr(devicename)`` also exists.
+An alias method ``port_by_ipaddr(ipaddr)`` also exists.

-   :param ipaddr:
-   :type ipaddr: IP address as a string or as an IPv4Address object
-   :return: An ``Interface`` object or None if the IP address isn't configured on one of the ports

-.. py:method:: interface_by_macaddr(ethaddr)

-   This method returns an ``Interface`` object given an Ethernet (MAC) address configured on one of the interfaces.
-An alias method ``port_by_macaddr(devicename)`` also exists.
+ * ``interface_by_macaddr(ethaddr)``: This method returns an ``Interface`` object given an Ethernet (MAC) address configured on one of the interfaces.
+An alias method ``port_by_macaddr(ethaddr)`` also exists.

-   :param ethaddr:
-   :type ethaddr: Ethernet address as a string (e.g. "11:22:33:44:55:66") or as an instance of EthAddr class
-   :return: An ``Interface`` object or None if the MAC address isn't configured on one of the ports
+Note that the above lookup methods raise a ``KeyError`` exception if the lookup name is invalid.

 Other methods on the network object
 -----------------------------------

-The only other method available on the network object is ``shutdown``:

- * ``shutdown()`` this signals to the Switchyard framework that your program is done and exiting.
-It should be the last action a Switchyard program takes, prior to exiting.

-An almost complete implementation of our hub is now:
+Lastly, there is a ``shutdown`` method available on the network object.
+This method should be used by a Switchyard program prior to exiting, in order to clean up and shut down various resources.

+Now, adding a bit to the previous example program, we have an almost-complete implementation of a network hub device:

 .. literalinclude:: code/fullhub.py
    :language: python
    :linenos:

 The one thing missing from the above code is for the hub to ignore any frames that are destined to the hub itself.
 That is, if an Ethernet destination address in a received frame refers to one of the interfaces on the hub, the frame should *not* be forwarded (it can simply be ignored).
-It is left as an exercise to finish this part.
+Finishing off the hub by doing this is left as an exercise.

 Introduction to packet parsing and construction